john-hawkins/projit/README.md

 Released and distributed via setuptools/PyPI/pip for Python 3.

-Additional detail available in the [companion blog post](https://john-hawkins.github.io)
+Additional detail available in the [documentation](https://john-hawkins.github.io)

 Built using the
 [bootstrap cmdline template](https://github.com/jgehrcke/python-cmdline-bootstrap)